sarthakjain27/Handshake-Prototype/README.md

 # Handshake-Prototype
 This represents a working Handshake Prototype Web Application developed in First Lab Assignment of Enterprise Distributed Systems Course (CMPE 273-01) at San Jose State University.
 The Web Application is a modern 3-tier application built using Javascript and popular frameworks and libraries such as **Nodejs, Reactjs, Express** and the testing of backend servers have been performed using **JMeter and Mocha**.
 The application is containerized using **Docker** and deployed on Amazon Web Services using its **Elastic Container Service (ECS)**.
+The application is supported by SQL Database.

 There are two personas using the application:

 # - Companies

-Companies Looking to recruit students can use the platform to signup and post some openings in their company and look out to recruit talent.
-Below is the summary of features available to the companies.
+Companies looking to recruit talent can use the platform to signup and post some openings/events in their company and connect with students.
+Below is the summary of all the features available to the companies in the platform.

   **1. Sign-Up and Profile Page**: Companies can sign up, provide their basic details such as Name, Location, Description, Upload Profile Picture etc and can later update these details using Profile Page.